Multi-component states for trapped spin-1 Bose-Einstein Condensates in the presence of magnetic field: Variational Method

 Precisely because of the reason stated above one has to shift the focus toward the total density.
 So, instead of using the high-density expression $u^{in}_0$ we will use the total density expression,

-written in the same fashion as Eq.\ref{eq:app4}, where $k_{tot}=1$ and the $\mu_{eff}$ can be found in Eq.\ref{eq:app6}.
-Now instead of putting $m=0$, one can put $m=tot$ in Eq.\ref{eq:app7}-\ref{eq:app10} which would provide the total density expression in the low-density region (putting $m=tot$ in Eq.\ref{eq:app12}).
+written in the same fashion as Eq.\ref{eq:app4}, where $k_{tot}=1$.
+Now instead of the $m=0$ component, the same expressions Eq.\ref{eq:app7}-\ref{eq:app10}, would also provide the total density expression in the low-density region ($u^{out}_{tot}$ in Eq.\ref{eq:app12}).
 The $u_0$ component can be found by subtracting the other two component densities from the total density.

-Now the total energy of the PM state only becomes a function of the two matching points, $\zeta_{tot}^{mat}$ and $\zeta_{\pm1}^{mat}$.
+Thus, the total energy of the PM state only becomes a function of the two matching points, $\zeta_{tot}^{mat}$ and $\zeta_{\pm1}^{mat}$.
 Minimizing the total energy with respect to these two parameter variations one can get the matching points and the total energy itself.
 And as the matching points are found, the analytical density expressions are also obtained.